Vijay Ramakrishnan, MD

 Fig 4.
 Intraoperative endoscopic view of the opening created from the lacrimal sac into the nose (circled), after irrigation with fluorescein dye.
 The common internal punctum is located at the asterisk.

 In the endoscopic approach, pain is minimal and can be controlled with acetaminophen or mild prescription pain medications.
 Infection is uncommon, but many surgeons prefer to administer antibiotics after surgery.
 Bleeding should be minimal, but rarely can be significant.
 Scarring within the nose may occur, leading to blockage of the opening and recurrence of tearing.
 Although extremely rare, the major risk of the procedure is bleeding within the orbital cavity (orbital hematoma) or injury to an eye muscle, which may cause double vision or vision loss.
 Scar and temporary bruising will occur with external procedures, although these should be relatively minor.
-If your surgeon prefers to keep a stent in place afterwards, prolapse (movement or extrusion) may occur, which requires stent adjustment or removal.
+If your surgeon prefers to keep a stent in place afterwards, prolapse (movement out of the nose or up into the eye) may occur, which requires stent adjustment or removal.

 DCR is a fairly simple outpatient procedure.
 Overall success rates exceed 90%, although in particular cases the likelihood of success may be lower.
 The risks and side effects of the procedure are relatively low, and can potentially lead to a long-lasting relief of bothersome tearing.